 7. Can I lose my house with a reverse mortgage?

-In Canada, you CAN NOT be forced out of your home as long as you maintain your home in good conditions and keep insurance and property taxes up to date.
+In Canada, you CAN NOT be forced out of your home as long as you maintain your home in good conditions, and keep insurance and property taxes up to date.
 You only need to pay back the mortgage when you have:

 - decided to move to a retirement home, or

-- decided to sell your home, or
+- decided to sell your home, or no longer use it as a primary residence

 - You AND your spouse (if applicable) have passed away